Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Problem Formulation and Algorithm Design

 where $\hat{\rho}>0$ denotes the introduced penalty coefficient.
 The problem \eqref{eq_opti_resource_association1} is a convex optimization problem and can be directly solved by the existing tool such as CVX.

-To solve problem \eqref{eq_opti_resource_association}, we propose a two-tier iterative algorithm which is summarized as Algorithm 1.
-The primary objective of the outer loop is to modify the fractional objective function using the Dinkelbach's algorithm.
-On the other hand, the inner loop aims to ensure that the binary constraint is met by progressively increasing the penalty coefficient with $\hat{\rho}=\omega\hat{\rho}$, where $\omega >1$ is the scaling factor.
+To solve problem \eqref{eq_opti_resource_association}, we propose an iterative algorithm which is summarized as Algorithm 1.
+The primary objective aims to ensure that the binary constraint is met by progressively increasing the penalty coefficient with $\hat{\rho}=\omega\hat{\rho}$, where $\omega >1$ is the scaling factor.